Frequently Asked Questions

 In what ways does Community Skills Program® measure its outcomes?

-Community Skills Program measures its outcomes in several ways: the individual recipients' satisfaction with the services; the level of functioning; the amount of supervision needed by the individual; and the individual’s quality of life.
-Data on vocational services and outcomes are collected as well, in relation to pre-employment transition and supported employment services.
+Community Skills Program measures its outcomes in several ways: the individual recipients' and the payers' satisfaction with the services; the level of functioning; the amount of supervision needed by the individual; and the individual’s quality of life.
+The Mayo-Portland Adaptability Inventory - 4 (MPAI-4) is routinely used pre-admission and at discharge.

 How does Community Skills Program® differ from other community-based programs?